jesserobertson/multigrid/README.markdown

 I'm releasing this under the the Community Research and Academic Programming License (CRAPL: see http://matt.might.net/articles/crapl/ for details).
 Hopefully things'll work as advertised but if you have any problems then drop me a line and we'll see if we can fix them.

 Installing
 ----------

 You'll need to install cmake, and the boost and blitz libraries to compile the multigrid library.
 On a Mac the easiest thing to do is use Homebrew (), so that this can be done in one hit with the command `brew install cmake boost blitz`.

-Once you've installed these dependencies, you can go to the root folder (where this README is located) and run `cmake . && make install` - this should put the library and headers under /usr/local.
+Once you've installed these dependencies, you can go to the root folder (where this README is located) and run

+	cmake . && make install

+...this should put the library and headers under /usr/local.
 Feel free to modify the install directory in the CMakeLists.txt file if you want it to go somewhere else.

 When building your own script, you can also use the CMake files that are included in the two example directories.
 These should find the multigrid library and link it into your own executable.